Indian non-profit challenges new content regulation rules for news media

 It also regulates big social media firms such as Facebook and Twitter.

-In its petition in the Delhi High Court, the Foundation for Independent Journalism, which publishes ‘The Wire’ news portal, argued the rules formulated under India’s Information Technology Act should not govern online news media.
+In its petition in the Delhi High Court, the Foundation for Independent Journalism, which publishes ‘The Wire’ news portal, argued the rules formulated under India’s Information Technology Act cannot govern online news media.

+“It goes far beyond anything which can be acceptable in a democracy,” Nitya Ramakrishnan, the Foundation’s lawyer said during a virtual court hearing.

 The rules lay a three-tier regulatory structure for news media including an oversight mechanism by the federal government, sparking concerns that it will curb the freedom of press to report independently.